-When actual onsite harvested carbon during a reporting period is greater than the baseline amount, net GHG reductions are increased.
-This allows for deductions for prior negative Secondary Effects to be recouped.
-However, once actual cumulative harvest amounts exceed baseline cumulative harvest amounts, Secondary Effects are zero - under no circumstances shall the net balance of the Secondary Effects over the course of a project be positive.
-Refer to the Quantification Guidance for an example of how Secondary Effects are evaluated over time, and how prior Secondary Effects may be recouped.
+When baseline cumulative harvested carbon exceeds actual cumulative harvested carbon - but actual onsite harvested carbon exceeds the baseline amount in a given reporting period - net GHG reductions are increased.
+This allows for prior deductions for Secondary Effects to be recouped, because the risk has been lowered.
+However, once actual cumulative harvest amounts exceed baseline cumulative harvest amounts, Secondary Effects risk is zero, and will remain zero for as long as actual cumulative harvest amounts exceed baseline cumulative harvest amounts.
+Under no circumstances shall the net balance of Secondary Effects CRTs over the course of a project be positive.
+However, maintaining actual cumulative harvest above baseline cumulative harvest will allow a project to accrue an uncredited positive carryover that can counteract the amount of future Secondary Effects deductions that would be applied if baseline cumulative harvested carbon were to exceed actual harvested carbon again.
+Refer to the Quantification Guidance for an example of how Secondary Effects are evaluated over time. and how prior Secondary Effects may be recouped.
+The Reserve also provides a calculation workbook for quantifying Secondary Effects risk (in addition to the other calculations required by the protocol).

-Values used for onsite carbon harvested in the project and baseline scenarios ( $AC{hv,n}$ and $BC{hv,n}$ ) shall represent all harvested trees, not just merchantable species.
+Values used for onsite carbon harvested in the project and baseline scenarios (AChv.n and BChv.n) shall represent all harvested trees, not just merchantable species.